CoraBurlak/yo-nwps/README.md

 # generator-nwps

-> Scaffolding for the nwps structure
+> Scaffolding for nwps structures